willurd/js-lisp/README.md

 ## Which lisp?

 That hasn't been decided yet.
-For now, it's a very small lisp, supporting only the basic operations (let, setq, puts (print), and lambda).